Vaishnavi-712/Crypto-Space/README.md

 - **HTML:** The backbone of the project, HTML is used to structure the content and ensure compatibility across different browsers.

-*Conclusion:*

-CryptoSphere stands at the intersection of technology and finance, providing users with a comprehensive tool to navigate the cryptocurrency market.
-With real-time updates, historical analysis, and a robust tech stack featuring React JS, CSS, Chart JS, and HTML, CryptoSphere offers a seamless and informative experience for cryptocurrency enthusiasts and investors alike.
+CryptoSphere is a tool to navigate the cryptocurrency market.
+With real-time updates, past prices and exchanges, CryptoSphere offers a seamless and informative experience for cryptocurrency enthusiasts and investors alike.